d-EScape/Domoticz_iDetect/README.md

 ![alt text](https://github.com/d-EScape/Domoticz_iDetect/blob/master/resources/settings021.jpg)

 ## History:
 **version 0.4.2**
+- Changed: No longer requires python3.5 (just 3.4 which is already required for the plugin framework in Domoticz)

+**version 0.4.2**
 - Added: An option to force the plugin to use generic linux commands on the router instead of trying several wifi driver specific tools.
 Can be used if you also want to monitor ethernet connected devices (not really what the plugin is intended for) or when the wifi tools are somehow not usable on your router make and model.